What is Agent C?

 Young People (14-21), Schools and Youth Services.

-If you are a young person, school, or youth service interested in challenging and tackling the rise of online fake news, conspiracy theories, and racism.
-This training is for you.
+If you are a young person, school, or youth service interested in challenging and tackling the rise of online fake news, conspiracy theories, and racism, then this training is for you!

 What is the eligibility?

-• Be available to attend 3 x 1.5-hour interactive workshops online (Zoom).
+• Participants should be available to attend 3 x 1.5-hour interactive workshops online (Zoom).
 All our facilitators have valid WWCC’s

-• Agree to complete an anonymous evaluation survey after the workshops
+• Participants should be willing to complete an anonymous evaluation survey after the workshops

 How to apply?

-If you are a school or youth service based in NSW and would like to participate in the program with your school, class, or service, please contact us at [email protected].
+• If you are a school or youth service based in NSW and would like to participate in the program with your school, class, or service, send us an email at [email protected]

 Note: Agent C is a free workshop!

-All Together Now believes the Agent C project is necessary as the COVID-19 pandemic has caused a significant rise in online conspiracy theories and fake news, and has also created the ideal circumstances for racism and right-wing extremism to flourish.
+All Together Now believes the Agent C project is necessary as the COVID-19 pandemic and extended lockdowns caused a significant rise in online conspiracy theories and fake news, and also created the ideal circumstances for racism and right-wing extremism to flourish.
 Children and young people are particularly vulnerable to engaging with fake news and conspiracy theories online, including divisive and hateful forms.
-The Agent C program aims to enhance the confidence and capacity of young people to unpack and critically engage with divisive, hateful, and possibly violent conspiracy theories and fake news, and to have stimulating conversations with their peers which encourage critical thinking which is turn will help increase the agency, self-worth of young people who are increasingly being confronted with online misinformation and divisive content.
+The Agent C program aims to enhance the skills and confidence of young people to unpack and critically engage with hateful conspiracy theories and fake news, thereby increasing their agency and self-worth.

 In February 2023, we published a report detailing the result of the Agent C Project Pilot, as independently evaluated by Urbis.